AspiringPianist/RenTales_Official_HackNite/README.md

 There is a script parser that works to convert given script into a .rpy script.
 There is no need of inputting any API_TOKEN, everything runs offline.
 There is a user-friendly GUI built using pygame and tkinter, while the story is generating there is also an animated loading screen to indicate that the visual novel is under generation.
+The model runs fully offline, so there is no worry of data being collected or anonymous telemtry being done.
+The u

 ## Tech Stack
 Technologies used : VSCode, Ollama, HTML, CSS, JavaScript, Python (rembg, requests, subprocess, os, pyGame, tkinter), HuggingFace (transformers, accelerate), Stable Diffusion (credits for gradio : included by automatic1111), Llama2, LangChain (for tweaking the script model), Batch Files, Nvidia CUDA, ngrok, renpy.